uservoice/uservoice-ios-sdk/README.md

 ## UserVoice iOS SDK ([download demo app](https://itunes.apple.com/us/app/uservoice-help-center/id907516756))

+In this article, we will walk you through your options for setting up the iOS SDK.
+If you need features not outlined in this article, please share them as feature requests on our feedback forum [here](https://feedback.uservoice.com/forums/64513-developer-api-sdks/category/162129-mobile-sdks-any).
+That is the best channel for requesting additional functionality.

 The UserVoice iOS SDK allows you to integrate a native UserVoice experience directly in your iPhone or iPad app, allowing you to provide Instant Answers to your customers’ questions, a searchable knowledge base, and feedback forum.
 Our contact form is a friendlier experience than an email composer filled with debug information, and also eliminates those blank requests clogging up your inbox.

 To get started, you will need to have a free UserVoice account to connect to.
 Go to [uservoice.com/mobile/](https://uservoice.com/mobile/) to sign up for free.